-- 7.2.1 The Director of Finance is responsible for: - a) Establishing bank accounts and ensuring that the Government Banking Service is utilised for main Health Board business transactions; - Establishing additional commercial accounts only exceptionally and where there is a clear rationale for not utilising the Government Banking Service; - c) Establishing separate bank accounts for the LHB's non-exchequer funds; - d) Ensuring payments made from bank accounts do not exceed the amount credited to the account except where arrangements have been made; - e) Ensuring accounts are not overdrawn except in exceptional and planned situations. - f) Reporting to the Board all arrangements made with the LHB's bankers for accounts to be overdrawn; - g) Monitoring compliance with Welsh Ministers' guidance on the level of cleared funds. - 7.2.2 With the exception of Project Bank Accounts, all bank accounts should be held in the name of the LHB.
-No officer other than the Director of Finance shall open any account in the name of the LHB or for the purposes of furthering LHB activities.
+- 7.2.1 The Director of Finance is responsible for: - Establishing bank accounts and ensuring that the Government Banking Service is utilised for main Health Board business transactions: - b) Establishing additional commercial accounts only exceptionally and where there is a clear rationale for not utilising the Government Banking Service; - Establishing separate bank accounts for the LHB's non-exchequer funds; - d) Ensuring payments made from bank accounts do not exceed the amount credited to the account except where arrangements have been made: - e) Ensuring accounts are not overdrawn except in exceptional and planned situations. - f) Reporting to the Board all arrangements made with the LHB's bankers for accounts to be overdrawn; - g) Monitoring compliance with Welsh Ministers' guidance on the level of cleared funds. - 7.2.2 With the exception of Project Bank Accounts, all bank accounts should be held in the name of the LHB.
+No officer other than the Director of Finance shall open any account in the name of the LHB or for the purposes of furthering LHB activities. - 7.2.3 Any Project Bank Account that is required may be held jointly in the name of the LHB and the relevant third party contractor.